Abbeyy/web-chat/README.md

 HTTP and Websocket:<br/>
-I use axios to preform ajax requests because it leads to cleaner code: the code axios allows me to produce is more concise and easily understandable.
+I use axios to perform ajax requests because it leads to cleaner code: the code axios allows me to produce is more concise and easily understandable.
 There is less of it, and so less chance I make mistakes when editing it because there is less to go wrong.
 However, I use JavaScript's 'fetch' instead of using an axios get request because, although axios unpacks the response for me, fetch allows me to use a callback passed to the overall function (see UserGeneration.js 76-95, getDataFromDB).
 And so, for fluidity, whereever else I may have used an axios.get, I instead use fetch.
 <br/>
 <br/>
-I use axios to put new messages into the database.
-When a message is created, it does not have an _id or a time of creation.
-But when a message is put into the database, this information is generated.
+I use axios to put a new client's message into the database.
+Then, my websocket is triggered with a message, via the socket.io library, and this is received by my server.
+Then, it is my server's duty to re-gather all messages from the database and rerender the app's components with this new data for all clients.
-So, to update my components correctly with all this information, I would need to query the database and find the new message put into it, to then access the _id and time of creation, to then update state from the information the websocket receives, and so the component could rerender to show the new message.
-This is very long-winded and not efficient.
+I do this because the alternative would be far more complex: when messages are displayed, they need an _id and a time of creation - but this data is only generated once the record is placed into the database.
+So, I would have to put the message in the database, then re-query the database for all messages, to then update the React component for my client - and then trigger a message on the web socket to update this change for all other clients.
+This is very inefficient and illogical.
+Hence, I chose the former implementation.
 <br/>
 <br/>
-Instead, I chose to re-use my existing method, getMessagesFromDB(), which queries the database for all messages (the new message has already been put in at this time), and uses the query results to update state and rerender the component - and does not use the new-message information passed to the socket.
-This is far more efficient and, as the user's of this chat may not have strong signals, more optimal solutions are key.
-(MessageList.js 18-25, ComponentDidMount())

 Image / Multipart Content Type Messaging:<br/>
 I tried to implement the ability to send messages over the chat application and got as far as to receive the image data in the node server.
 However, given more time I would have liked to finish this feature.
 Given that this feature was incomplete by submission time, I decided to remove it by commenting out my code (showing what I did achieve) so that my end prototype had fully functioning features.